Sacramento RiverTrain

-The Sacramento River Fox Train, formerly the Yolo Shortline Railroad Company, is a common carrier railroad company that runs special excursions within West Sacramento, California.
+The Sacramento River Fox Train is a tourist train operated by Sierra Northern Railway that runs special excursions near West Sacramento, California.

+History

+The route was originally the Woodland branch line of the Sacramento Northern Railroad, a Western Pacific Railroad subsidiary.
+Which was acquired by the Sierra Railroad via predecessor Yolo Shortline Railroad Company who purchased the line from the Union Pacific.

+Services

-They run libation excursions, family-friendly holiday excursions, and also operate the Sacramento Railbikes.
+The Sacramento RiverTrain offers three hour round trips with dining and entertainment options such as libation excursions, family-friendly holiday excursions, and murder mysteries.
 Their most popular excursions are the Beer Train, Old Vine Express wine tasting train, and the Magical Christmas Train.
+The train also operates a railbike service as Sacramento Railbikes.

 The River Fox Train is owned by Sierra Railroad and operates under the Sierra Northern Railway now.
 It has one section of track that is 16 mi long.

-The route was originally a branch line of the Sacramento Northern Railroad, a Western Pacific Railroad subsidiary.